 The Brian Setzer Orchestra - Vavoom!
 (2000)

 Vavoom! is different than Setzer's previous big band efforts because of the way the guitarist reinvented these classics.
-He modernized "Pennsylvania" by adding electronics, sampling, and lyrics to a song that was originally an instrumental hit and, by doing so, he almost turned it into an entirely new work.
+He modernized "Pennsylvania" by adding electronics and its original lyrics to a song that was primarily a tame but swinging instrumental hit for Miller, and by doing so he almost turned it into an entirely new work.
 The arrangement catches fire immediately, opening the proceedings with the best thirty second introduction to an album I've heard in years.
 Setzer keeps the flames burning in a way that would have sent Miller running for cover.
+The same can be said for "In The Mood."

 Duke Ellington's "Caravan" is also given a new rock treatment.

 The only misfire in the entire set is "Mack The Knife."
-While there really isn't anything wrong with Setzer's version it is way too close to Bobby Darin's famous hit single for him to have bothered.
+While there really isn't anything wrong with Setzer's version it is way too close to Bobby Darin's famous, 1959 hit single for him to have bothered.

 The leader's vocals, as usual, complement his greaser big band perfectly.
 He really could have been a lounge singer if he wanted to pursue that road.

-Vavoom! is not the band's best album but it's another interesting effort worthy of your time.
+Vavoom! is not the band's best album, but it's another one of Setzer's fun records.

 Comments